-Wheezing is often a symptom of underlying problems, such as asthma, bronchitis, allergy, or a heart condition (7).
+Wheezing is often a symptom of underlying problems, such as asthma, chronic bronchitis, allergy, or a heart condition (7).
 If these conditions are left untreated, they may lead to severe complications and long-term effects (8).

 2. How can one tell if wheezing is from the lungs or throat?